keiwsh/keiwsh/README.md

 ## Hello! :nerd_face:

 ### Aspiring developer!
-Interest lie in various things such as music,perfumes and big fan of Tottenham Hotspur! :white_heart:
+Interest lie in various things such as music, perfumes and I'm big fan of Tottenham Hotspur! :white_heart:

 Working sporadically on small projects such as my GitHub's ReadMe or any projects I scavenge on the Internet! :frog: